jpgrillot/sfdx-MotorHead/README.md

 ## Develop on the Project

   * Deploy changes
-  * Assign Permission Set: sfdx force:user:permset:assign -n MotorHeadApp -u sfdx-MotorHead
+  * Assign Permission Set: sfdx force:user:permset:assign -n MotorHeadApp -u sfdxMotorHead

 ## Read All About It